2022 Beekeeping Classes

-Isabee's instruction is specific to the Central Missouri & Illinois regional conditions
+Isabee's instruction is specific to Missouri & Illinois regional conditions

 |

-Class will involve live PowerPoint instruction with links to tailored hand-outs.
+Class will involve live on-line instruction with links to tailored hand-outs.
+Upon registration, you will receive a zoom class link with recommended reading in preparation for the class.

 |